Mircea-MMXXI/azapy/docs/InvDD_th_doc.md

 `'Dfix'`.
 A fractional number will be rounded to an integer number of months.
 The default is `3.25` years.

-*Returns:* `pd.DataFrame` containing the portfolio time-series in the format `'date'`, `'pcolname'`.
+*Returns:* `pandas.DataFrame` containing the portfolio time-series in the format `'date'`, `'pcolname'`.

 [TOP](InvDD_Port_th_doc_base)